 To legally operate a vehicle in the ACT, it must be registered unless exempt.
 In the ACT, if your vehicle is unregistered, it is also uninsured.

-You will need to pay establishment fees and may need to pay motor vehicle duty.
+To register a vehicle, you will need to pay establishment fees and may need to pay motor vehicle duty.

 Read about motor vehicle duty.